How Are Auto Insurance Premiums Calculated?

 A principal operator with four years of driving experience can usually expect to pay roughly double the rate of an experienced operator.
 A principal operator with only one year of driving experience will usually be charged more than three times the rate of an experienced driver.
 While having an inexperienced driver on your policy as an occasional driver usually doesn’t cause such a large differential, it still dramatically increases the total premium.

-If you have children, make them take a driver training course.
+If you have children, have them take a driver training course.
 Most companies offer discounts—typically 10 percent—for inexperienced drivers who have completed an approved driver training course.

 Where You Live